When to Stop Swaddling Your Baby

 Moms and dads love SNOO’s ability to boost sleep, but it also means parents are less likely to become sleep-deprived, which may reduce breastfeeding problems, postpartum depression, marital stress, and the temptation to fall asleep with their babies in unsafe locations, like on a couch or adult bed.
 (About 3700 American babies die in their sleep every year...70% of these deaths occur in an adult bed!)

-SNOO is the only bed that meets or exceeds all of the American Academy of Pediatrics’ Safe Sleep guidelines, and the SNOO Sack is landmark breakthrough in swaddling safety.
+SNOO is the only sleep solution that keeps your baby safely on the back—all night long—as recommended by the American Academy of Pediatrics’ Safe Sleep guidelines, and the SNOO Sack is a landmark breakthrough in swaddling safety.
 And finally, it puts an end to the confusion on when to stop swaddling.
-In SNOO, You can swaddle worry-free until you’re ready to transition your little one to the crib, around 6 months of age.
+In SNOO, you can swaddle worry-free until you’re ready to transition your little one to the crib, around 6 months of age.